UnixJunkie/SEED-mirror/docs/source/tutorials/gaff_preparation.rst

 This will install all campari executables (serial, threaded, MPI, etc.).
 For protein preparation, the serial executable might be sufficient (``make campari install``).

+.. _seed_amber_receptor:

-Writing a SEED-compatible receptor with Amber parameters
+Writing a SEED-compatible receptor with AMBER parameters
 ========================================================

 For general preparation of a docking-ready receptor from a crystal PDB with